 Before you get too far into this post, let me say that this pattern modification, or “hack” as the kids call them these days, is meant to be used in conjunction with our Made to Measure Leggings Class.
-This online class is $19.99, and once you pay for it, you have access to it immediately and forever after.
+Once you buy it, you have access to it immediately and forever after.
 Zede walks you through the steps to measure yourself (or whoever needs leggings), draft your sloper, and make a pair of leggings that fit you perfectly.

 When you’ve completed the Made to Measure Leggings Class, you have a sloper, or master pattern for your leggings that we recommend preserving, just for things like this pattern modification.
 In the class, we provide a gridded 36″x48″ A0 “Drafting Sheet” that you can print, or you can draft onto any large paper, then we recommend tracing off of that sloper.
 Before trying this modification, make sure you’ve made your “muslin” or test pair of leggings, and that you’re happy with the fit.
 If you’ve made any modifications to your muslin, transfer them to your sloper and traced pattern, so that you have the blueprint for perfect leggings whenever you need to make a pair.